corinat/tutorials/foss4g-2019/README.md

      Vagrant.configure("2") do |config| section

      Next we modify the bootstrap.sh file.
-Because our new box will install almost everything we have in this file, we will only keep the lines that configures the virtualbox guest additions.
+Because our new box will install almost everything we have in this file, we will only keep the line that configures the virtualbox guest additions.

      #!/usr/bin/env bash